ur-whitelab/alcfd/README.md

 For this project, the `src/SISSO.f90` in their source code was changed.
 A patch file is provided in the `Patches/` directory.
 Note: This patch is hard coded for the features that we used for our CFD systems.
 Users should change this depending on their system.

 ## Usage
 Refer to jupyter notebooks provided in the `examples/` directory for example usage of CFD and Active Learning (AL) methods.
+Note that current working example models are compatible with ANSYSWB >= v2020R2.

 To run SISSO on `train.dat` file using `SISSO.in` (both generated during AL), use this command:
 ```bash